 Example: Project ID# 21057: In April 2004, the Zimbabwean government came to an agreement with the state-owned China Development Bank (CDB) for the provision of a US\$30 million line of credit to be directed towards the Zimbabwean agriculture industry.
 In order to identify the individual projects to be funded, the CDB is sending a team of experts during the second half of 2004 to make an assessment of the situation of Zimbabwean agriculture.
-Also included in the agreement was that the CDB would receive a stake in the Infrastructural Development Bank of Zimbabwe (IDZB), another state-owned organization.
-Once the funds are made available to Zimbabwean farmers,
+Also included in the agreement was that the CDB would receive a stake in the Infrastructural Development Bank of Zimbabwe (IDZB), another

-36 Example: "In Ethiopia.
+35 Example: "In Ethiopia.
 ZTE was able to offer finance for the Ethiopian Government's Millennium Telecoms project, securing a US\$1.5 billion deal for which the interest rate was LIBOR plus 150 basis points (Personal communication, 2011).
 Huawei offered a Brazilian firm financing at LIBOR plus 200 basis points, with a two-year grace period (Bloomberg 2011).
 As with the other forms of non-concessional official finance, these strategic lines of credit are clearly not ODA" (Brautigam 2011a: 206).